hyvonhan/Kyykka-Data-API/meetings.md

 *List here the actions points discussed with assistants*

 * remove extra stuff from the GitHub code page DONE
-* write about why people from uni would want to use the app (overview)
+* write about why people from uni would want to use the app (overview) DONE
-* advertise your API more (overview)
+* advertise your API more (overview) DONE
 * focus more on the how the API is used and make things more simple (main concepts)
 * be more specific on which other APIs could be used with our API (API uses)
 * find another API which includes same kind of functionality than our API (related work)